bonniesdad/UltraHardcore/README.md

 1. **File Permissions**: Ensure World of Warcraft has write permissions to the SavedVariables directory
 2. **Disk Space**: Insufficient disk space can prevent saved variable updates
-3. **File Corruption**: Delete and recreate the UltraHardcoreDB.lua file to resolve corruption issues
+3. **File Corruption**: Delete and recreate the UltraDB.lua file to resolve corruption issues
 4. **Multiple WoW Installations**: Verify you're modifying settings in the correct WoW installation directory

 **Command Not Recognized**